 - $0.50 per page (color)

 - $1.00 per page (copies transmitted by fax, limited to ten (10) pages)

 (b) digital media: $1.00 per DVD/CD or the actual cost of providing other digital media, whichever is more

-(c) hourly rate for clerical time needed for the reproduction of copies or other media: Actual cost(s) of employee time if time involved exceeds fifteen (15) minutes
+(c) hourly rate for the clerical time needed for the reproduction of copies or other media: Actual cost(s) of employee time if the time involved exceeds fifteen (15) minutes

 (e) In cases where the City’s contracted City Attorney reviews documents prior to production, the cost of reasonable attorney fees owed to the City Attorney shall also be charged.